EAimTY/tuic/README.md

 Delicately-TUICed high-performance proxy built on top of the [QUIC](https://en.wikipedia.org/wiki/QUIC) protocol

-**TUIC's goal is to provide a highly usable and efficient proxy even on poor quality network, and minimize the handshake latency as much as possible.**
+**TUIC's goal is to minimize the handshake latency as much as possible**

+Warn: This is the `dev` branch of the TUIC project.
+It is not stable and may change at any time.
+For production use, please switch to the latest released branch.

 ## Features